IOB-Muenster/MetagenomicsDB/README.md

 system.
 The Supplementary Methods of our publication describe, how the data was created.
 Two data sets are available.
 In one set, sequences were analyzed by the [MetaG classifier](https://doi.org/10.1101/2020.03.13.991190).
 In the other, sequences were analyzed by [Kraken 2](https://doi.org/10.1186/s13059-019-1891-0).
-Please decide on one of the data sets.
 Before you can continue, you need to create the relations, views, and functions in the production database using the provided schema.</br>

 `psql service=metagdb < www-intern/db/schema.sql`

-Now insert the files with the test data using either</br>
+Now insert the files with the test data using</br>
 <code>
 ./bin/importSGA.pl \\</br>
 &nbsp;&nbsp;--table install/testdata/TestdataMeasurements_MetaG.ods \\</br>